I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_nic_switch_vport_parameters.md

 `ProcessorAffinity`

 A GROUP_AFFINITY value that specifies the group number and a bitmap of the CPUs that this VPort is associated with.
 This field is valid only for VPorts that are attached to the PF.

 <div class="alert"><b>Note</b>  For nondefault PF VPorts, a GROUP_AFFINITY value that specifies only one processor must be specified when the VPort is created.
+VPorts are created through an OID method request of  <a href="https://msdn.microsoft.com/library/windows/hardware/hh451816">OID_NIC_SWITCH_CREATE_VPORT</a>.</div>
+<div> </div>
-VPorts are created through an OID method request of  <a href="https://msdn.microsoft.com/library/windows/hardware/hh451816">OID_NIC_SWITCH_CREATE_VPORT</a>.</div><div> </div>The processor affinity associated with the nondefault VPort attached to the PF can be changed after VPort creation.
+The processor affinity associated with the nondefault VPort attached to the PF can be changed after VPort creation.
 The processor affinity associated with the default VPort can also be changed by using an OID set request of <a href="https://msdn.microsoft.com/library/windows/hardware/hh451825">OID_NIC_SWITCH_VPORT_PARAMETERS</a>.

 `QosSqId`